jmiguelr/grails-image-indirect-plugin/README.md

 <h3>Summary</h3>

-A Grails plugin to access images anywhere and make it looks as local
+A Grails plugin to serve images on your program located anywhere on your filesystem, not only on the application context path

-<h3>Status</h3>

-In early development stage.

-Wanna help?.
-Contact me via github or twitter <a href="http://twitter.com/jmiguel">@jmiguel</a>

 <hr>

 <h3>More (short) info:</h3>

-This grails plugin adds a new tag  &lt;ii:imageTag /&gt; which will allow your application serve images on your filesystem which are outside your application context.
+This grails plugin adds a new tag  &lt;ii:imageTag /&gt; which allows your application to serve images located anywhere on your filesystem  (outside your application context).
 I know.
 You could do it with some Apache (or other webServer) tricks, but sometimes this approach can be very convenient.

 <h2>Use by example</h2>